 The vertebral column, or backbone, is made up of 33 vertebrae that are separated by spongy disks.
 The spine is divided into 4 areas:

-Sacral spine: The lowest 5 vertebrae, located below the waist, also includes the 4 vertebrae that make up the tailbone (coccyx)
+Sacral spine.
+The lowest 5 vertebrae, located below the waist, including the 4 vertebrae that make up the tailbone (coccyx)

 The lumbar spine consists of 5 bony segments in the lower back area, which is where lumbar disk disease occurs.

 Bulging disk.
 With age, the intervertebral disk may lose fluid and become dried out.
 As this happens, the spongy disk (which is located between the bony parts of the spine and acts as a “shock absorber”) becomes compressed.
 This may lead to the breakdown of the tough outer ring.
 This lets the nucleus, or the inside of the ring, bulge out.
 This is called a bulging disk.